u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

 ## Combine Reddit CSV Files into One DataFrame

-At first, I was  unsure whether or not to combine all the Reddit CSV files and then clean, or clean them individually first, then combine.
+At first, I was  unsure whether or not to combine all the Reddit CSV files and then clean, or clean them individually first, and then combine.
 However, I decided to combine them first because it would mean all the data was within one DataFrame instead of multiple ones, making it cleaner and easier to work with even if it may take longer.

 ***Function to Combine (Concatenate) CSV Files***